szajakubiak/mairq/README.md

 ## TODO
 * Consider upgrade to RP2350
-* Consider using Meshtastic for communication
+* Design and test LoRa repeater or consider using Meshtastic for communication
 * Build device using final hardware
 * Implement data encryption for transmission
 * Implement checksum to verify data integrity
 * LoRa frequency setting as a variable for easy configuration
 * Design enclosure suitable for mobile application
-* Design and test LoRa repeater